asathoor/PHP_intro/README.md

 $password = "5ac5355b84894ede056ab81b324c4675"; // cheesecake
 ```

-You can create your own md5 strings [online](http://www.md5online.org/md5-encrypt.html) or [via PHP](https://www.w3schools.com/php/func_string_md5.asp).
+**Tip:** You can create your own md5 strings [online](http://www.md5online.org/md5-encrypt.html) or [via PHP](https://www.w3schools.com/php/func_string_md5.asp).

-You can find hints for the solution here:
+You can find hints and idea for your solution here:

 * [PHP Form Tutorial](http://www.html-form-guide.com/category/tutorial)
 * [PHP Checkbox](http://www.html-form-guide.com/php-form/php-form-checkbox.html)
 * [Radio Buttons](http://www.homeandlearn.co.uk/php/php4p10.html)

 Answer these questions:

 1. What is the difference between  `$_GET` and  `$_POST`?
-2.
+2. How can you send values from one PHP file to another?
+3. How can you echo the input from a fromfiel like this: `<input type="checkbox" name="formWheelchair" value="Yes" />`?

 ## Microlite '81 / HTML Kickstart